elastic/geneve/tests/reports/documents_from_rules-8.17.md

 * Spike in Successful Logon Events from a Source IP
 * Spike in host-based traffic
 * Suspicious Powershell Script
-* Suspicious Windows Process Cluster Spawned by a Host
-* Suspicious Windows Process Cluster Spawned by a Parent Process
-* Suspicious Windows Process Cluster Spawned by a User
 * Unusual AWS Command for a User
 * Unusual City For an AWS Command
 * Unusual Country For an AWS Command